Kavalai Illaadha Manithan

 Kavalai Illaadha Manithan is a 1960 Indian Tamil-language film directed by K. Shankar, written and co-produced by Kannadasan.
 The film stars Chandrababu and Rajasulochana, with M. R. Radha, T. S. Balaiah, T. R. Mahalingam, M. N. Rajam, and L. Vijayalakshmi in supporting roles.
 It was released on 19 August 1960 and was not a commercial success.

 Plot

-Muthu, a carefree man, is a lawyer who solves the problems of people, in stark contrast to his brother Manickam who believes in creating trouble for those around him, especially women.
+Muthu is a carefree lawyer who solves the problems of people, in stark contrast to his brother Manickam who believes in creating trouble for those around him, especially women.
 Their wealthy father Jamabulingam is money-minded and is least bothered about other things in life.
 Jamabulingam arranges the marriage of Manickam with a woman named Sivakami, but she loves another man named Dhamotharan.
 Manickam impregnates Kaveri, a poor woman, then disavows her and their child.
 Muthu manages to correct all the wrongs caused by Manickam, succeeds in bringing Sivakami and Dhamotharan together, and marries a woman named Sevanthi.